drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - In Video Manager, click the dropdown next to your video.

 - Select "Create new subtitles or CC".
 This takes you to a page entitled "Manage subtitles and closed captions".
-In the dropdown named "new subtitles or CC", choose your language.
+In the dropdown named "new subtitles or CC", choose the language matching your video's audio track.

 - Choose "Upload a file" and upload your transcript.